openedx-unsupported/devstack/docs/devstack_faq.rst

   for more information.
 * You can temporarily modify the main service command in ``docker-compose.yml`` to first install your new package(s) each time the container is started.
-For example, the part of the studio command which reads ``...&& while true; do...`` could be changed to ``...&& pip install my-new-package && while true; do...``.
+For example, the part of the cms command which reads ``...&& while true; do...`` could be changed to ``...&& pip install my-new-package && while true; do...``.
 * In order to work on locally pip-installed repos like edx-ora2, first clone